Top takeaways on APAC's Peak Season

 But because the risks are so varied, it turns out that a single, unified platform is the ideal tool to manage them.

 For many of the same reasons a unified platform increases efficiencies on the front end of a payment transaction— it ensures stability, integrity and ultimately, higher authorization rates and performance — a unified platform is also the best tool to fight payments fraud.

 Using a single platform breaks up traditional information silos.
 For example, linking the personal data and purchase history of a customer who shops online and in a physical store can give critical insights, and vice versa.

-The balancing act between offering a seamless buying experience to customers without impeding the overall experience (fraud management needs to be invisible to the customer and create no additional friction) is core to the vision of Adyen’s RevenueProtect.
+The balancing act between offering a seamless buying experience to customers without impeding the overall experience (fraud management needs to be invisible to the customer and create no additional friction) is core to the vision of Adyen’s risk management solution RevenueProtect.

 Strategy and marketing departments have long used data to track customer behavior and buying habits.